technomonstert/dt-log-helper/README.md

 Dynatrace log processing rules use Dynatrace Pattern Language (DPL), a small but strict domain-specific language.
 Writing these rules manually is slow, error-prone, and difficult to validate.

-This tool takes a sample log line (JSON or plain text) and produces a ready-to-paste Dynatrace log processing rule.
+This tool takes a sample log line (JSON) and produces a ready-to-paste Dynatrace log processing rule.

 No DPL expertise required.